jmltn/old-jamesmilton.me/categories/portfolio/_posts/2017-03-17-functional-haskell.md

 The main bulk of this page is showing how I made an 'auto-solve' function, which when given a deck of cards, will attempt to solve the game itself whilst considering future moves.
 My code can be found here [here](https://github.com/jmltn/haskell).

 **TL;DR:** A professional Eight Off Solitaire player will win a game (correctly place all 52 cards) 33.3% of the time.
 My Haskell 'auto-solve' implementation won a game 29.4% of the time, not bad I think!
+This assignment was awarded a first class mark (76%).

 ---